anandrmedia/envoyjs/docs/README.md

     };
 ```

+Tools can access the agent who is executing the tool through the `executingAgent` property of the tool.

 #### Example: FileWriterTool
 The following is a custom tool for writing files and creating directories.
 Notice that the tool has two functions `writeFile` and `createDirectory`.